BashhScriptKid/Git-env/README.md

 (Name is not final; suggestion open)
 ## A pseudo-shell environment for Git

+> [!IMPORTANT]
-> NOTE: The project currently only focuses on mono-master branch.
+> The project currently only focuses on mono-master branch.
 I see no reason to modularise it further yet.

 ## Introduction
 This is a pseudo-shell environment for Git.
 It allows you to run Git commands in a ctl-shell-like environment.